Spiritual Healing (album): Background and recording

+The album was recorded at Morrisound Recording in Tampa, Florida and was produced by Scott Burns.
 The members of Death and their manager Eric Greif stayed in a single motel room at the Safari Inn, near Busch Gardens, for the entire six weeks the album was recorded and mixed, although bassist Terry Butler and drummer Bill Andrews frequently went home as they lived in the Tampa area.

-Terry Butler recalls one moment during the recording process where producer Scott Burns managed to omit an erroneous cymbal hit by cutting the tape with a razor and "splicing the tape back."
+Terry Butler recalls one moment during the recording process where Burns managed to omit an erroneous cymbal hit by cutting the tape with a razor and "splicing the tape back."
 Butler also stated that guitarist James Murphy misplaced his tremolo bar and performed his guitar solo on the title track using a screwdriver instead.

 The "joke & jam" tracks on the Spiritual Healing re-issue were a result of heat exhaustion, as the band was practicing in a mini warehouse in summer with no air conditioning.
 The band would play a few songs then stop, as they would be close to passing out from the intense heat.

 This was the final Death album cover painted by Ed Repka.

 This period was controversial for Death, as Butler and Andrews toured Europe without Schuldiner (who refused to do the tour on the basis that it had been badly organized), with vocalist Louis Carrisalez and guitarist Walter Traschler in his place.
 In response, Schuldiner pursued legal action, while firing them and shifting towards employing guest musicians on future releases.